rsksmart/devportal-1.0/content/rsk-devportal/solutions/nownodes.md

 - Backup service solution for providing a high level of resilience
 - Access to block explorers — online blockchain browser that can show the details of all transactions that have ever happened on a blockchain network.

-**There is no free plan for NowNodes on RSK, enterprise plans only.**
+**There is no free plan for NowNodes on Rootstock, enterprise plans only.**

 ### Why NOWNodes